Mayfield Chestnut

 Learning for life

-The students who attend the Mayfield Chestnut Centre exhibit a wide range of both social, emotional and mental health and educational needs, which by their nature can impinge upon their progress.
-We work on trauma informed principles The school provides a flexible curriculum that addresses all areas of the individual student’s needs.
+The children who attend Mayfield Chestnut Centre exhibit a wide range of both social, emotional and mental health and educational needs, which by their nature can impinge upon their progress.
+As a school we work on trauma informed principles, the school provides a flexible curriculum that addresses all areas of the individual student’s needs.

-The main aim of the centre is to support children to become:
+The main aim of the centre is to support student to become:

 • Confident Individuals